-While you may have previously experienced relaxation massage like that provided by spas, the primary goal of medical massage therapy is healing, pain relief and restoration of normal function.
+The primary goal of medical massage therapy is healing, pain relief and restoration of normal function.
 Therapists experienced in treating injuries and chronic pain tailor their use of specific massage techniques like trigger point therapy or deep tissue massage to your individual health issues.

 This specialized type of massage is often included as part of a broader treatment plan that includes physical therapy, chiropractic treatment, or other injury rehab or pain relief strategies.

 - Effective for most ailments.
 Targets muscles nearest the surface to reduce stress, improve circulation and lower cortisol while relaxing entire body and all of its systems.